Retirement Living Hub

 Touring Active Adult Communities: What to Look For and Ask

 When you tour active adult communities, prepare to observe carefully and ask probing questions.
 This hands-on investigation provides crucial insights beyond what you read online or in brochures.
-Your goal is to gather enough information to make an informed and confident decision.

 Use this checklist during your visits:

 • Observe Resident Engagement: Do you see residents actively participating in programs and interacting with each other?
 Does the community feel lively and friendly?
+Dorothy was always looking for people to chat with by the pool.

 • Inspect Amenities: Are the facilities clean, well-maintained, and easily accessible?
 Ask about usage rates for popular amenities.
+I wanted to know how often those pickleball courts were actually available.

 • Ask About Social Calendar: Request a sample activity calendar for the past few months.
 Does it offer a variety of options that align with your interests?

 • Inquire About HOA and Fees: Get a detailed breakdown of all HOA fees, what they cover, and how often they increase.
 Ask about any special assessments in recent years.
+This was a critical variable in my comparison matrix.

 • Understand Maintenance Responsibilities: Clarify exactly what maintenance is covered by the HOA and what remains your responsibility, both for your home and the common areas.